digitalcache/web3it.ai/README.md

 ## PROVIDERS

 - Wagmi - Account info
-- Pinata - for image storage
+- Pinata - for IPFS image storage
 - Supabase - for storing subdomain related info
 - Vercel - for deployment
 - Microlink - for getting screenshot of websites